 - Allow search engines to index this site. – This is the setting used by most blogs.
 It allows everyone to read your blog and enables your blog to be included in search engine results and other content sites.

-- Ask search engines not to index this site. – If you want all human visitors to be able to read your blog, but want to block web crawlers for search engines, this is the setting for you.
+- Discourage search engines from indexing this site. – If you want all human visitors to be able to read your blog, but want to block web crawlers for search engines, this is the setting for you.
 (Note: Not all search engines respect this setting.)

-- I would like my blog to be visible only to users I choose – Select this option to create a private blog.
+- I would like my site to be private, visible only to myself and users I choose – Select this option to create a private blog.
 If you want others to be able to view your private blog (and add comments, if you’ve enabled them) you’ll need to invite them to be a viewer.

 Note: WordPress.com employees can access blogs for support and development purposes regardless of Privacy setting.

 If you’d like to add viewers to a private blog, please follow the invitation instructions on this page.